Coregular submanifolds and Poisson submersions: Introduction

 We conclude the paper with a discussion of the associated bundle construction in the context of Poisson submersions.
-Namely, a right principal $G$-bundle $p:P \to M$ equipped with a $G$-invariant Poisson structure $\pi_P$ determines a Poisson submersion If $G$ acts on the left of $(X,\pi_X)$ by Poisson diffeomorphisms, the associated bundle $\Sigma:=P \times_GX$ has an induced Poisson structure $\pi_{\Sigma}$, for which is again a Poisson submersion.
-Good behavior of the principal Poisson submersion $p:(P,\pi_P) \to (M,\pi_M)$ is inherited by the associated bundle $p: (\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$, as in

-\begin{lemma} The bundle associated to a coregular principal bundle (resp., orthogonal pencil) is itself coregular (resp., an orthogonal pencil), \end{lemma} but conditions can also be imposed on $\pi_P$ and the action $G \curvearrowright (X,\pi_X)$ to ensure that the associated bundle behaves well even if the principal bundle itself does not:
+Namely, a right principal $G$-bundle $p\colon P \to M$ equipped with a $G$-invariant Poisson structure $\pi_P$ determines a Poisson submersion If $G$ acts on the left of $(X,\pi_X)$ by Poisson diffeomorphisms, the associated bundle $\Sigma \colon=P \times_GX$ has an induced Poisson structure $\pi_{\Sigma}$, for which is again a Poisson submersion.
+We will see that good behavior of the principal Poisson submersion $p:(P,\pi_P) \to (M,\pi_M)$ is inherited by the associated bundle $p\colon (\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$ (Lemma \ref{lem : associated inherits pencils}), but also that conditions can be imposed on $\pi_P$ and the action $G \curvearrowright (X,\pi_X)$ to ensure that the associated bundle behaves well even if the principal bundle itself does not (Lemma \ref{lem : self-made pencil}).